People have daily or near daily headaches, sometimes with nausea, blurred or double vision, and noises within the head (tinnitus).

 Idiopathic intracranial hypertension occasionally resolves without treatment.

-Treatment of idiopathic intracranial hypertension is aimed at the following:
+Treatment of idiopathic intracranial hypertension focuses on the following: